-Sam McIntosh’s life changed dramatically in 2007 when he fell off a BMX bike whilst on holiday with his family in Coffs Harbour.
-The accident broke Sam’s neck and he became a quadriplegic.
+Sam McIntosh’s life changed dramatically in 2007 when he fell off a BMX bike while holidaying with his family in Coffs Harbour, breaking his neck to become a quadriplegic.

-While recovering in hospital, the thrill-seeking boy from Geelong immediately drew inspiration from stunt men he saw performing back flips in their wheelchairs and turned his attention to wheelchair rugby.
+While recovering in hospital, the thrill-seeker from Geelong was inspired by stuntmen he saw performing back flips in wheelchairs and turned his attention to wheelchair rugby.
 However, a chance encounter with Kaye Colman, the mother of Paralympic gold medallist Richard Colman, directed Sam down the path of wheelchair racing.